fdifrison/intergalacticGuidesForCoders/Cloud/AWS/Cloud_Practicioner_CLF-C01/Manual_CLF_01.md

 ### DynamoDB

 Dynamo is a fully managed, highly available (replication across 3 AZ) NoSQL db.
 It is a `serverless` db, meaning that the user don't see and don't manage the servers in the backend.
-It cna scale massively with millions of request per seconds and trillions of rows, up to 100TB of storage.
+It can scale massively with millions of request per seconds and trillions of rows, up to 100TB of storage.
 It has a single-digit millisecond latency and consistent performance.
 It is integrated with IAM security.
 It has low cost and auto-scaling capabilities.